Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Njeruuuu/README.md

 Define Software Engineering:
 Software Engineering is the application of engineering principles to the development of software.
 It involves the software development processes planning analysis designing coding testing and maintenance
 What is software engineering, and how does it differ from traditional programming?
 Software Engineering is the application of engineering principles to the development of software.
-It involves the software development processes planning analysis designing coding testing and maintenance.traditional programming primarily focuses on writing the code and not much of the entire system.
+It involves the software development processes planning analysis designing coding testing and maintenance.traditional programming primarily focuses on writing the code and not much of the entire system
 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.